 On casual dress days, students may wear jeans (according to the general guidelines above), a tee, polo, or oxford style shirt, or a CCSJ or CCA shirt of their choosing.
 No holes, tears, frays, patches, or writing are permitted on any denim items.

-No jean shorts will be permitted in grades 6-12, although they are permitted in the Grammar School.
+No jean shorts will be permitted in grades 9-12, although they are permitted in the Grammar School.

-Ladies may wear a dress, skirt, or shorts in any color, as long as the length requirements match those indicated above (at or below the knee).
+Ladies may wear a dress, skirt, skorts or shorts in any color, as long as the length requirements match those indicated above (at or below the knee).
 Straps must be at least two inches in width.

-A polo shirt can be a different color and print than the dress-code style; solid colored t-shirts and crew-neck sweatshirts are permitted.
+Solid or patterned tops with no external logos, graphics, or inappropriate phrases.
+CCA or Calvary Chapel logos are allowed.
+House, CCA, and Calvary Chapel t-shirts are allowed.
+A polo shirt can be a different color and print than the dress-code style; solid colored t-shirts.
 An oxford style shirt can be any color or pattern.
-Sweatpants are not permitted in any circumstances.
+Sweatpants or "joggers" are not permitted in any circumstances.
 Calvary Chapel or CCA hooded sweatshirts are permitted on Friday only.
 Even for those students who choose to wear a hooded sweatshirt, hoods must remain off during class.